 The American Red Cross announced its new Flood App to help save lives and reduce losses from floods and flash floods.

-“Floods are the most common natural disaster in the United States, and people can use the Red Cross app to create emergency plans so all household members know what to do if flooding threatens,” said Peter M. Brown, Regional CEO.
+“Floods are the most common natural disaster in the United States, and people can use the Red Cross app to create emergency plans so all household members know what to do if flooding threatens,” said Kay W. Wilkins, CEO of the American Red Cross South Louisiana Region.
 “The audible alerts in the app can save lives - even when users are away from a radio or TV.”